belangeo/pyo/trunk/doc/PyoTableObject/PyoTableObject.rst

 .. class:: PyoTableObject()

     Base class for all pyo table objects.
-A table object object is a buffer memory to store precomputed samples.
+A table object is a buffer memory to store precomputed samples.

     User should never instantiates an object of this class.